ksaittis/Tidy_Data_Assignment/CodeBook.md

 6 LAYING

 ###Step 8.
 Using the gsub function we try to replace as many column names as possible.
 Some of the pattern and replacements are shown below.

+leading t or f is based on time or frequency measurements.
+Body = related to body movement.
+Gravity = acceleration of gravity
+Acc = accelerometer measurement
+Gyro = gyroscopic measurements
+Jerk = sudden movement acceleration
+Mag = magnitude of movement

 ```
 names(extractedData)<-gsub("^t", "Time", names(extractedData))